noisebridge/PythonClass/lessons/higher_order_functions/higher_order_functions.md

 Exploring dynamic argument and keyword quantities, nested functions, higher order functions, closures, and decorators.

 If you get behind in this lesson, just keep typing/copying/running code.
-This is not going to be easy for most people and it wasn't easy for me to learn either.
+The topic is hard at first, so if it feels hard, things are going as planned.

 1. Nesting Functions